School Changes – Helping Children with ADHD

 • keeping children healthy and active.

 Caring for a child with special needs can mean extra challenges.
 Parents of children with ADHD may experience extra stress from supporting their child while coping with changes and may need additional help.
-The NRC has created a parent toolkit, including information and resources to help parents understand more about ADHD and how to support their child, and tips and advice that help parents with their own stress during uncertain times.
+The NRC has created a parent toolkit, including information and resources to help parents understand more about ADHD and how to support their child, as well as tips and advice that help parents with their own stress during uncertain times.

 Schools are a part of ADHD treatment